mdmosiurrahman/SalaryPredectionPortfolio/README.md

 Every row has a unique JOB-ID, there is a column and COMPANY-ID which is the company identifier.

 ## Data Discovery Steps
-1.Import Libraries and set up directory where python interpreter access code files\
+1. Import Libraries and set up directory where python interpreter access code files\
-2.Load Data\
+2. Load Data\
-3.Examine and Get Insights on Data\
+3. Examine and Get Insights on Data\
-4.The 3 input files each have 1 million rows.\
+4. The 3 input files each have 1 million rows\
   * Merged train data (train_features + train_target) which has 1 million rows and 9 columns
   * Test Feature data has 1 million rows and 8 columns
-  * Datasets have mixed data types (categorical and numeric) 5.Clean data.\
+  * Datasets have mixed data types (categorical and numeric)
+5. Clean data\
   * No duplicates in data
   * Datasets do not have null values
-  * Check for invalid data - Dropped 5 rows of data with invalid Salary (salary less than or equal to 0) 6.Explore data\
+  * Check for invalid data - Dropped 5 rows of data with invalid Salary (salary less than or equal to 0)
+6. Explore data\
-7.Summarize Numerical and Categorical variables.
+7. Summarize Numerical and Categorical variables.
 Confirmed jobId is a unique identifier for the job postings\
-8.Review Correlation between each feature and the target variable using plots and feature counts as required\
+8. Review Correlation between each feature and the target variable using plots and feature counts as required\
-9.Identify correlation between all features respectively by using label encoding categorical features with the mean salary\
+9. Identify correlation between all features respectively by using label encoding categorical features with the mean salary\
-10.Set baseline model \
+10. Set baseline model \
    * Using the correlation martix, identified the highest correlated feature and use this to build a simple linear regression model to predict the salary, using negative mean squared error as the quality of an estimator and values closer to zero are better
    * The baseline MSE error was 1367
 11. Hypothesize solutions \